nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 we decide to only have one `EditCommand` class and practice inheritance with `EditAction`.

-### \[Proposed\] Undo/redo feature
+### Undo/redo

-#### Proposed Implementation

-The proposed undo/redo mechanism is facilitated by `VersionedNetworkBook`.
-It extends `NetworkBook` with an undo/redo history, stored internally as an `networkBookStateList` and `currentStatePointer`.
+The undo/redo mechanism is facilitated by `VersionedNetworkBook`.
+It extends `NetworkBook` with an undo/redo history of its state (encompassing list of all contacts and displayed list of contacts), stored internally as an `networkBookStateList` and `currentStatePointer`.
 Additionally, it implements the following operations:

-* `VersionedNetworkBook#commit()` — Saves the current address book state in its history.
+* `VersionedNetworkBook#commit()` — Saves the current NetworkBook state in its history.
-* `VersionedNetworkBook#undo()` — Restores the previous address book state from its history.
+* `VersionedNetworkBook#undo()` — Restores the previous NetworkBook state from its history.
-* `VersionedNetworkBook#redo()` — Restores a previously undone address book state from its history.
+* `VersionedNetworkBook#redo()` — Restores a previously undone NetworkBook state from its history.

-These operations are exposed in the `Model` interface as `Model#commitNetworkBook()`, `Model#undoNetworkBook()` and `Model#redoNetworkBook()` respectively.
+These operations are called in functions of the `Model` interface, namely `Model#undoNetworkBook()`, `Model#redoNetworkBook()`, `Model#setPerson()`, `Model#addPerson()`, `Model#deletePerson()` and `Model#updateDisplayedPersonList()` respectively.

 Given below is an example usage scenario and how the undo/redo mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
-The `VersionedNetworkBook` will be initialized with the initial address book state, and the `currentStatePointer` pointing to that single address book state.
+The `VersionedNetworkBook` will be initialized with the initial NetworkBook state, and the `currentStatePointer` pointing to that single state.

 ![UndoRedoState0](images/UndoRedoState0.png)

 Step 2.
-The user executes `delete 5` command to delete the 5th person in the address book.
-The `delete` command calls `Model#commitNetworkBook()`, causing the modified state of the address book after the `delete 5` command executes to be saved in the `networkBookStateList`, and the `currentStatePointer` is shifted to the newly inserted address book state.
+The user executes `delete 5` command to delete the 5th person displayed in NetworkBook.
+The `delete` command calls `Model#deletePerson()` which in turn calls `VersionedNetworkBook#commit()`, causing the modified state of the NetworkBook after the `delete 5` command executes to be saved in the `networkBookStateList`, and the `currentStatePointer` is shifted to the newly inserted NetworkBook state.

 ![UndoRedoState1](images/UndoRedoState1.png)

 Step 3.
-The user executes `add n/David …​` to add a new person.
-The `add` command also calls `Model#commitNetworkBook()`, causing another modified address book state to be saved into the `networkBookStateList`.
+The user executes `create /name David …​` to add a new person.
+The `create` command also calls `Model#addPerson()` which also in turn calls `VersionedNetworkBook#commit()`, causing another modified NetworkBook state to be saved into the `networkBookStateList`.

 ![UndoRedoState2](images/UndoRedoState2.png)

-<div markdown="span" class="alert alert-info">:information_source: **Note:** If a command fails its execution, it will not call `Model#commitNetworkBook()`, so the address book state will not be saved into the `networkBookStateList`.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** If a command fails its execution, it will not call `VersionedNetworkBook#commit`, so the NetworkBook state will not be saved into the `networkBookStateList`.

 </div>

 Step 4.
 The user now decides that adding the person was a mistake, and decides to undo that action by executing the `undo` command.
-The `undo` command will call `Model#undoNetworkBook()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous address book state, and restores the address book to that state.
+The `undo` command will call `Model#undoNetworkBook()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous NetworkBook state, and restores the NetworkBook to that state.

 ![UndoRedoState3](images/UndoRedoState3.png)

-<div markdown="span" class="alert alert-info">:information_source: **Note:** If the `currentStatePointer` is at index 0, pointing to the initial NetworkBook state, then there are no previous NetworkBook states to restore.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** If the `currentStatePointer` is at index 0, pointing to the initial state of NetworkBook when the user began the current session, then there are no previous NetworkBook states to restore.
 The `undo` command uses `Model#canUndoNetworkBook()` to check if this is the case.
 If so, it will return an error to the user rather
 than attempting to perform the undo.

 </div>